MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-E-General-Contracting-Requirements/part-31-Contract-Cost-Principles-Procedures/subpart-31.2-Contracts-Commercial-Organizations/section-31.205-6.md

 (2) Differential allowances for additional income taxes resulting from domestic assignments are unallowable.
 (However, payments for increased employee income or Federal Insurance Contributions Act taxes incident to allowable reimbursed relocation costs are allowable under 31.205-35(a)(10).)

-(f) *Bonuses and incentive compensation.* (1) Bonuses and incentive compensation are allowable provided the -
+(f) *Bonuses and incentive compensation.* (1) Bonuses and incentive compensation are allowable provided the—

 (i) Awards are paid or accrued under an agreement entered into in good faith between the contractor and the employees before the services are rendered or pursuant to an established plan or policy followed by the contractor so consistently as to imply, in effect, an agreement to make such payment; and